socketsupply/sockets.sh/src/docs/guide-p2p.md

 #### Problem Description

 With client-server architecture, any client can directly request a response from a server.
-However in peer-to-peer architecture, any client can not request a response from any other client.
+However, in peer-to-peer architecture, any client can not request a response from any other client.

-P2P software needs to listen for new messages from unknown people.
-However most routers will discard unsolicited packets.
+P2P software needs to listen to new messages from unknown people.
+However, most routers will discard unsolicited packets.
 It is possible to work around this problem.